 In any case that a husband and a wife are purchasing a property in Cyprus, they are not allowed to buy more than two houses/apartments, as paragraph 4 above.

 - Resale contracts are not accepted.
 The applicant must purchase a property from a development company and the purchase must be the first purchase in relation to the said property.

 - An Immigration Permit can be issued for the applicant and his dependent wife and children less than 18 years old.

 The Immigration Permit issued to an applicant cover his spouse and children under the age of 18.
 Applicants may apply for separate Immigration permits to each party, provided that they complete a separate application and pay the relevant application fee.
 The minor children may be included as a dependent in both parents permits by paying the relevant fee.

 Unmarried children aged between 18 and 25, who may prove that they are students or undergraduates and are financially dependent on the applicant, may submit a separate application to obtain an Immigration Permit.
 In such a case, the father or mother and/or both parents together must present an additional annual income of €5.000 for every such dependent child.
 It is noted that every such dependent child, shall submit with his application, all the required documentation.

 The said permit is still valid even if the holder has exceeded the age of 25 years old.

-- Immigration permit might be granted to the applicant’s children aged 18+, who are financially independent from their parents (namely the applicant and his wife/her husband), provided that €300.000 (excluding VAT) on the market value of the acquired property is proportionate to each child, as it is mentioned above.
-In such cases they must prove the payment of the rate of 66% of the purchase price.
+- Immigration permit might be granted to the applicant’s children aged 18+, who are financially independent of their parents (namely the applicant and his wife/her husband), provided that €300.000 (excluding VAT) on the market value of the acquired property is proportionate to each child, as it is mentioned above.
+In such cases, they must prove the payment of the rate of 66% of the purchase price.